'Our little hearts are breaking': Māngere Bridge preschool shocked after slide, climbing wall stolen

 "We want families in the community to be able to come in and use the equipment, as long as they respect it.
 Now we feel we may need to start locking the gate."

-Scelly said all of the equipment stolen would likely be worth about $3000.
+Scelly said all of the equipment stolen would likely be worth over $5000.

 They had insurance but often found it was not worth the hassle of making claims.